chickerinejoy/AlphaBetaSuika/README.md

 # Alpha-Beta Suika Game

 This project implements the Suika (Watermelon) Game with AI-controlled gameplay using the **Alpha-Beta Pruning** algorithm.
-The goal is to simulate intelligent gameplay where two players (AI vs User) compete to score the highest by combining fruits strategically.
+The goal is to simulate intelligent gameplay where two players (AI vs User) compete to score the highest by combining cats strategically.

 ## Features